Stress Frequency Can kill You. Stress is Our Number 1 Killer!

 Stress Takes a Toll on Your Brain and Adds Inches to Your Waistline

 Science has established that stress can lead to cardiovascular disease, diabetes and cancer but did you know that it can also lead to weight gain—of the worst kind?
-Stress-induced weight gain typically involves an increase in belly fat, which is the most dangerous fat for your body to accumulate, and increases your cardiovascular risk.
+Stress-induced weight gain typically involves an increase in belly fat, which is the most dangerous fat for your body to accumulate and increases your cardiovascular risk.
 Stress alters the way fat is deposited because of the specific hormones and other chemicals your body produces when you’re stressed.

 Prolonged stress can also damage your brain cells and make you lose the capacity to remember things.
 Stress disrupts your neuroendocrine and immune systems and appears to trigger a degenerative process in your brain that can result in Alzheimer’s disease.
-Stress can also accelerate aging by shortening your telomeres – the protective genetic structures that regulate how your cells age.
+Stress can also accelerate ageing by shortening your telomeres – the protective genetic structures that regulate how your cells age.

-In the words of Dr. Lissa Rankin, author of Mind Over Medicine:
+In the words of Dr Lissa Rankin, author of Mind Over Medicine:

 But here’s the kicker — those natural self-repair mechanisms don’t work if your natural healthy body frequencies are stressed!